abogoyavlensky/automigrate/examples/empty/README.md

 # Example minimal setup for Automigrate

 This example contains minimal setup for experimenting with Automigrate.
-Just add your models to `models.edn` and create migrations!
+Just add your models to `resources/db/models.edn` and create migrations!

 ## Setup